NTU-Siqiang-Group/RadixGraph_Exp/README.md

 GFE driver for RadixGraph (test kits): [https://github.com/ForwardStar/gfe_driver](https://github.com/ForwardStar/gfe_driver)

+## Minimum requirements
+To reproduce the full experiments, following are required:

+- CPU: at least supporting 64 threads;

+- Memory: >= 256G;

+- Disk: >= 512G.

 ## Reproduce RadixGraph with Docker

 There are two images you can build: ``radixgraph:minimal`` and ``radixgraph:full``.
 The ``minimal`` image only tests the LiveJournal dataset experiments, while the ``full`` image contains all datasets.